Separation of church and state: China

 China, during the era of the Han dynasty, had established Confucianism as the official state ideology over that of Legalism of the preceding Qin dynasty over two millennium ago.
 In post-1949 modern-day China, owing to such historic experiences as the Taiping Rebellion, the Chinese Communist Party had no diplomatic relations with the Vatican for over half a century, and maintained separation of the temples (be it a daoguan, a Buddhist temple, a church or a mosque) from state affairs, and although the Chinese government's methods are disputed by the Vatican, Pope Benedict XVI had accepted the ordination of a bishop who was pre-selected by the government for the Chinese Patriotic Catholic Association in 2007.
 However, a new ordination of a Catholic bishop in November 2010, according to BBC News, has threatened to "damage ties" between China and the Vatican.

-The Constitution of the People's Republic of China guarantees, in its article 36, that:
+The Constitution of China guarantees, in its article 36, that:

 [...]
 No state organ, public organization or individual may compel citizens to believe in, or not to believe in, any religion; nor may they discriminate against citizens who believe in, or do not believe in, any religion. [...]
 No one may make use of religion to engage in activities that disrupt public order, impair the health of citizens or interfere with the educational system of the state.
 Religious bodies and religious affairs are not subject to any foreign domination.